soodoku/tldr/summaries/16_the_checklist_manifesto.md

     - on any given day he has between two and five hundred workers on-site, including people from any of sixty subcontractors.
     - 16 different trades

-* **India**: "The hospital had seven fully trained anesthetists, for instance, but they had to perform twenty thousand operations a year" NZ had 92 to manage same number.
+* **India**: "The hospital had seven fully trained anesthetists, for instance, but they had to perform twenty thousand operations a year" NZ had 92 to manage the same number.

 * **PH Brain Drain** "Manila... it turned out there was only one nurse for every four operations."

-* Restate professionalism as: skill + discipline (to follow the steps) + selflessness
+* Restate professionalism as skill + discipline (to follow the steps) + selflessness